circlefin/verite/packages/docs/verite/issuers/issuer-registry-pvp.md

 2. the issuer is authorized to issue the credential type

 ### Context of the Issuer Registry
 The Issuer Registry, along with the Issuer Rules associated with credential types and processes ([described further in Verite Governance Overview](/verite/overview/governance-overview)), helps achieve determinism in Verite credential issuance, in the sense that identical identity claim inputs should lead, among different Verite issuers, to the same decision to issue, or not to issue, a credential.
-The NVP version of the Issuer Registry is an experimental placeholder while the MVP is being developed.
+The PVP version of the Issuer Registry is an experimental placeholder while the MVP is being developed.

 ### Limitations, Assumptions, Scope (of this document and in general)